Security-Onion-Solutions/securityonion-docs/local-rules.rst

 MISP
 ----

-If you would like to pull in NIDS rules from a MISP instance, please see the `MISP Rules <MISP>`__ section.
+If you would like to pull in NIDS rules from a MISP instance, please see the :ref:`misp` section.